huguessK/EcomProject/README.md

 - create an account or login
 - make purchases on the site
-- subscribe to the newsletter and get a discount code
+- subscribe to the newsletter and get a discount
 - possibility to pay with paypal or credit card
 - possibility to contact me via a form to fill